| Thaipusam in TawauSri Murugan Temple in Tawau | THIRUMURUGAN TEMPLE in Tawau |

 They carry milk-pots of brass and silver, and harnessed in colourful kavadis and inched their way to the Lord's Temple overhead with sweet hypnotic resolve.
 The children, the elders and even the disabled ones, scaled slowly with their ceremonial burdens, process with a mission to the call of the good Lord Murugan.

-The Temple is visited by hundreds of devotees who end their journey on foot every year after hours of procession the pilgrims arrived at the temple with a final inspired spurt of fulfillment and calmness, to release their loads in the holy place as a realization of their vows.
+The Temple is visited by hundreds of devotees who end their journey on foot every year after hours of procession the pilgrims arrived at the temple with a final inspired spurt of fulfilment and calmness, to release their loads in the holy place as a realization of their vows.

 Although this holiday originated in India, it's not widely celebrated there.
 One of the reasons it's celebrated in Malaysia is partly because of the large Tamil Indian population there and the fact that Malaysian believes in fostering religious freedom.
 Malaysia has a large Indian population.

-Thirumurugan temple of Tawau
+of Tawau

 THIRUMURUGAN TEMPLE